ESGF/esgf-prepare/docs/mapfiles.rst

 .. note:: For instance, the ``var`` facet in obs4MIPs ``dataset_id`` pattern must be deduced from
     the ``directory_format`` using the ``variable`` facet.
 Consequently, you can use ``--not-ignored variable`` to resolve this facet from the appropriate maptable.

+Exit status
+***********

+ * Status = 0
+    All the files have been successfully scanned and the mapfile(s) properly generated.
+ * Status = 1
+    No files found.
+No mapfile(s) generated.
+ * Status = 2
+    Some scan errors occured.
+Some files have been skipped or failed during the scan potentially leading to incomplete mapfiles.
+See the error logfile.
+ * Status = 3
+    All the files have been skipped or failed during the scan leading to no mapfile(s).
+See the error logfile.